ury-erp/pos/INSTALLATION.md

 ## URY POS Installation

 **Prerequisite Setup:**
-- Before using URY POS, ensure you have URY installed.
+- Before using URY POS, ensure you have URY  and Doppio installed in your bench.
+- Doppio is used to setup and manage  custom desk pages using Vue 3 on URY POS App.
 - Follow the [URY installation guide](https://github.com/ury-erp/ury/blob/main/INSTALLATION.md) for the installation process.